karinamahi/search-app/search-api/README.md

 Swagger: http://localhost:8080/swagger-ui/index.html

+## Indexing the dataset

+I created the `LoadDataHelper.java` to help me to index the Netflix dataset.
+Now that all netflix shows are indexed, the next step is to explore the search features.

 ## Next Steps
-- Index more/all documents/shows
-- Explore search
+- Explore search (TODO)
-- Explore Elasticsearch client
+- Explore Elasticsearch client (TODO)

 ## References